What medications are used to treat wet AMD?

 • Ranibizumab (trade name: Lucentis)

-The drug bevacizumab (Avastin) is also used.
-But it has been approved for cancer treatment, and not for the treatment of AMD.
+The drug bevacizumab (trade name: Avastin) is also used.
+But it is approved for cancer treatment, and not for the treatment of AMD.
 If doctors prescribe it for AMD, they have to prescribe it “off-label” (see final section below).

 There is currently no effective treatment for dry macular degeneration.